pablodecm/paper-inferno/paper/paper.md

 differentiable or substituted by a differentiable approximation.

-For this problem, we are interested in carrying out statistical inference about the parameter of interest $s$.
-In fact, the performance of inference-aware optimisation as described in [@Sec:method] will be compared with classification-based summary statistics for a series of inference benchmarks based on the synthetic problem described above that vary in the number of nuisance parameters considered and and their constraints:
+For this problem, we are interested in carrying out statistical inference on the parameter of interest $s$.
+In fact, the performance of inference-aware optimisation as described in [@Sec:method] will be compared with classification-based summary statistics for a series of inference benchmarks based on the synthetic problem described above that vary in the number of nuisance parameters considered and their constraints:
 \begin{itemize}
   \item \textbf{Benchmark 0:} no nuisance parameters are considered, both signal and background distributions are taken as fully specified ($r=0.0$, $\lambda=3.0$